By Carson King

 Updated: January 6, 2021

-“Make your life a masterpiece; imagine no limitation on what you can be, have or do.” – Brian Tracy
+“Make your life a masterpiece; imagine no limitation on what you can be, have or do.”

 If you have only ten days to pass the bar exam, you need the best study techniques available.

 I’ve spent the last week—or 168 hours—diving into the most obscure places on the internet to write this blog post.
+Okay, I didn’t spend every moment of the past week on this blog post (you really should have a life beyond the internet) but you get the picture.

-To save your (already limited time) here is a table of contents :-) Good luck!
+To save your (already limited) time, here is a table of contents.
+Good luck! :-)

 1. Understand why people fail

 “You learn more from failure than from success.
 Don’t let it stop you.
-Failure builds character.” – Unknown
+Failure builds character.”

 Why will 25% of your classmates fail the bar exam?